-The size of a group as well as the ratio of adults to children is critical to children's learning and interactions with parents and staff.
-In determining caseloads, home-based programs must take into account the needs of children and families and the geographic distances between homes and the program site.
+The size of a group in a center-based program as well as the ratio of adults to children, is critical to children's learning and interactions with parents and staff.
+In determining caseloads in a home-based model, programs must take into account the needs of children and families and the geographic distances between homes and the program site.

 - I.C.1.
-Group size and ratios of adults to infants and toddlers are developmentally appropriate in program groups. - I.C.2.
-A reasonable number of families is served by each service provider in accordance with program design and goals, considering geographic location, severity of need, intensity of services, and training of staff.
+Group size and ratios of adults to infants, toddlers and preschoolers are developmentally appropriate in program groups. - I.C.2.
+A reasonable number of families in the home-based option is served by each service provider in accordance with program design and goals, considering geographic location, severity of need, intensity of services, and training of staff.